Welcome to today's edition of the Rush 24-7 podcast.

 Once the powerful forces of nature make themselves president, the dune vanishes like anything else does.

-Anyway, you'd have to say, I mean, there's still a lot of people, even with all that money.
+Anyway, you'd have to say, I mean, there's still a lot of people, even with all that money, people still in sad circumstances.

-Anyway, I just make a point here that Ted Cruz and and other, I mean, I think he also mentioned Rubio, who shouldn't be coming to New York to raise money because they voted against the Sandy Relief Bill.
+Anyway, I just make a point here that Ted Cruz and other, I mean, I think he also mentioned Rubio, who shouldn't be coming to New York to raise money because they voted against the Sandy Relief Bill.

 It's a Republican talking about another Republican.